Who We Are

 Susan McGregor, Assistant Director

-Taylor Owen, Research Director
+Claire Wardle, Research Director

 Smitha Khorana joined the Tow Center as a Post-Graduate Fellow in June 2014.
 She graduated from the M.S. program at Columbia Journalism School in May 2014.
 She is a graduate of Brown University, where she studied Literary Arts and International Development.
 She was a Fulbright Scholar to India, where she produced a text and image project on Muslims in India that has been exhibited at the India International Center.
 Smitha briefly attended Medical School at the Mount Sinai School of Medicine in New York where she was part of the “Humanities and Medicine Program” before leaving to pursue a career in journalism.